SagarDhandare/Techno-Health-Project/README.md

 ## Problem Statement

+- Liver Disease : This data set contains 416 liver patient records and 167 non liver patient records collected from North East of Andhra Pradesh, India.
+The "Dataset" column is a class label used to divide groups into liver patient (liver disease) or not (no disease).
+This data set contains 441 male patient records and 142 female patient records.
+Use these patient records to determine which patients have liver disease and which ones do not.

 - Heart Disease : This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
 In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
 The "goal" field refers to the presence of heart disease in the patient.
 It is integer valued from 0 (no presence) to 4.
 The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.
 One file has been "processed", that one containing the Cleveland database.
 All four unprocessed files also exist in this directory.

-- Liver Disease : This data set contains 416 liver patient records and 167 non liver patient records collected from North East of Andhra Pradesh, India.
-The "Dataset" column is a class label used to divide groups into liver patient (liver disease) or not (no disease).
-This data set contains 441 male patient records and 142 female patient records.
-Use these patient records to determine which patients have liver disease and which ones do not.
+Use these records to determine which patients have heart disease or not.

 - Diabetes Disease : This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.
 The datasets consists of several medical predictor variables and one target variable, Outcome.
 Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.